 Implants at the site of every lost tooth.
-Dr. Deana and Dr. Phyllis are likely to consider this option first because multiple implants placed exactly where real teeth once were serve and act as real teeth.
+Dr. Deana is likely to consider this option first because multiple implants placed exactly where real teeth once were serve and act as real teeth.
 However, this option isn’t for all patients, particularly those who have lost too much bone.
 Dental implants depend on a good amount of bone to function.
 But bone grafting may offer a solution.

 Implant-supported bridges.
 Similar to traditional bridges, in which artificial teeth are attached to two of the patient’s own natural teeth/abutments, the dental implants are the anchor teeth.
 This method also protects the remaining teeth and bone from damage.
 Here’s how it works: